 The following example, required by the SEC, demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in us.
-In calculating the following expense amounts, we assumed we would maintain the current amount of leverage and that our operating expenses would remain at the levels set forth in the table above.
+In calculating the following expense amounts, we assumed we would maintain the leverage as set forth above and that our operating expenses would remain at the levels set forth in the table above.

-1 Year 3 Year 5 Year 10 Year You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$112 \$315 \$492 \$843
+1 Year 3 Year 5 Year 10 Year

+You would pay the following expenses on a \$1,000 investment, assuming a 5.0% annual

+return \$87 \$252 \$403 \$734

 The example should not be considered a representation of future returns or expenses, and actual returns and expenses may be greater or less than those shown.
 While the example assumes, as required by the SEC, a 5.0% annual return, our performance will vary and may result in a return greater or less than 5.0%.
 The incentive fee under the Investment Advisory Agreement, assuming a 5.0% annual return, would either not be payable or would have an insignificant impact on the expense amounts shown above, and is therefore not included in the example.
 Also, while the example assumes reinvestment of all dividends at net asset value, participants in our dividend reinvestment plan will receive a number of shares of our common stock, determined by dividing the total dollar amount of the dividend payable to a participant by the market price per share of our common stock at the close of trading on the dividend payment date, which may be at, above or below net asset value.
-See "Dividend Reinvestment Plan" for additional information regarding our dividend reinvestment plan.
+See "Item 1.
+Report to Stockholders-Distribution Reinvestment Plan" in our most recent Annual Report on Form N-CSR for additional information regarding our dividend reinvestment plan.